devashree-shukla/SwiftMacro/README.md

 # SwiftMacro

-All about Swift Macro new feature introduced in Swift 5.9, details, examples, use cases, test cases
+This document contains all about Swift Macro new feature introduced in Swift 5.9 including basic concepts, examples, different real life use cases, testing macro processes.
+This repository demos all my takeaways after spending hours on various resources available on internet.

-My takeaways on Macros in Swift are as below

 ## What is SwiftMacro ?

-It is novel feature in Swift 5.9 that transforms source code at compile time, expands code before building the code and makes it available to use anywhere in code after type safety checks & syntactic validations
+It is novel feature in Swift 5.9 that transforms source code at compile time, expands code before building the code and makes it available to use anywhere in code after type safety checks & syntactic validations.
+It is a most capable feature and enables [Meta Programming](https://en.wikipedia.org/wiki/Metaprogramming) in swift and a new way to write efficient swift code.

 ## Why SwiftMacro & What it does ?

-Generate code at compile time
+- Generate code at compile time
-Checks types -> TypeSafety
+- Checks types of inputs & outputs -> Provides TypeSafety
-Validates syntax of inputs/output
+- Validates syntax of inputs/output
-Avoids writing repeatative code
+- Avoids writing repeatative code
-Improves code readability
+- Improves code readability by simpleifying code structures
-Optimizes code - Abstraction by hiding code behind macro Builds app faster
+- Optimizes code - Abstraction by hiding code behind macro
+- Builds apps faster by avoiding duplications

 ## How it works ?